Skincare

 • He-Shi Luxury Tanning Mitt

-the one professional spray tan artists actually use. denser foam than most mitts, which means a more even application with less streaking.
+the one professional spray tan artists actually use. denser foam than most mitts, which means more even application with less streaking.

 Self Tanners